lex-ikoon/qq/README.md

 *This repository is described here: http://lex.ikoon.cz*

-*I hope that some of the python or VEX functions will help you.
+*I hope that some of the Python or VEX functions will help you.
 Some of them are mine, some of them are collected and I [THANK YOU](http://lex.ikoon.cz/thanks/) very much, all the authors and great community.
 I could not do this without you.
 I will record a video description asap.*

 # files and folders